Matcha.Guide

 Price: £28.00 for 30g | Servings: ~15 bowls | Cost per serving: ~£1.87

-This is the flagship, and it is genuinely excellent.
-The powder is a vivid, almost electric green, the kind of colour that tells you immediately you are dealing with properly shade-grown, stone-milled tencha.
+In our tasting notes, this is the flagship and a high-scoring option.
+The powder is a vivid, almost electric green, a colour we treat as a positive quality signal alongside the published stone-milled tencha positioning.
 The texture is silky fine with no grittiness whatsoever.

 Whisked with 70ml of 80°C water using their chasen, the result is a thick, creamy bowl with a persistent froth.
 The flavour opens with a clean vegetal sweetness, think fresh edamame and cut grass, followed by a pronounced umami depth that lingers.
 There is almost no bitterness, which speaks to high-quality shading and careful processing.